tusca99/PoD-LACP-B/README.md

-# 'Studio della superficie potenziale della molecola d’acqua tramite machine learning' Data Repository
+# Laboratory of Computational Physics, PoD, Unipd, Data Repository

-Welcome to the data repository for Tuscano Alessio's Bachelor Thesis, titled 'Studio della superficie potenziale della molecola d’acqua tramite machine learning'.
+Welcome to the data repository for Tuscano Alessio's Master Thesis course LACP-B.
-This repository hosts all the data used and generated during the research conducted for the thesis.
+This repository hosts all the data used and generated during the course.

 ## Overview

-The research focuses on developing a neural network capable of predicting the properties that can be calculated by a DFT driven simulation such as the one in 'pw.x' code from quantum-espresso.
-For more details see the bachelor thesis document.
+The course focuses on using and experimenting on common and emergent tools for data analysis for scientific purposes, such as classification, clustering, and regression of physical datasets.

 ## Contents